Wigan: Romans

 There is very little evidence of prehistoric activity in the area, especially pre-Iron Age.
 In the 1st century, the area was conquered by the Romans during which time, it was in the territory of a Celtic people known as the Brigantes.
-The late 2nd-century Antonine Itinerary mentions a Roman settlement called Coccium 17 mi from the Roman fort at Manchester (Mamucium) and 20 mi from the fort at Ribchester (Bremetennacum).
+The late second-century Antonine Itinerary mentions a Roman settlement called Coccium 17 mi from the Roman fort at Manchester (Mamucium) and 20 mi from the fort at Ribchester (Bremetennacum).
 Although the distances are slightly out, it has been assumed that Coccium is Roman Wigan.
 Possible derivations of Coccium include from the Latin coccum, meaning "scarlet in colour, scarlet cloth", or from cocus, meaning "cook".
 Over the years chance finds (coins and pottery) provided clear indications that a Roman settlement existed at Wigan, although its size and status remained unknown.

-In 2005 investigations ahead of the Grand Arcade development, and in 2008 at the Joint Service Centre development, have proven that Wigan was a significant Roman site in the late first and second centuries AD.
+In 2005, investigations ahead of the Grand Arcade development, and at the Joint Service Centre development in 2008, have proven that Wigan was a significant Roman site in the late first and second centuries AD.
 The excavated remains of ditches at Ship Yard off Millgate were consistent with use by the Roman military and possibly formed part of the defences for a fort or a temporary camp.
 More remains were excavated to the south, in the area of McEwen's Yard (opposite the baths), where foundations of a large and important building were discovered, together with many other Roman features.
 The building is 36 by 18 m in size with stone walls and a tiled roof.
 It contained around nine or ten rooms including three with hypocausts.
 It had a colonnaded portico on the northern side, which presumably formed the main entrance.
 The structure's ground-plan and the presence of the hypocausts show it may have been a bath-house.
 A timber building excavated at the Joint Service Centre (top of the Wiend) has been interpreted as a barrack block.
 This suggests a Roman fort occupied the crest of the hill, taking advantage of the strategic position overlooking the River Douglas.
 The evidence gained from these excavations shows that Wigan was an important Roman settlement, and was almost certainly the place referred to as Coccium in the Antonine Itinerary.

 Anglo-Saxons

 In the Anglo-Saxon period, the area was probably under the control of the Northumbrians and later the Mercians.
 Celtic names in the area around Wigan—such as Ashton in Makerfield and Ince—indicate a continued Celtic presence in the area in the face of Anglo-Saxon incursions.
-In the early 10th century there was an influx of Scandinavians expelled from Ireland.
-This can be seen in place names such as Scholes— a part of Wigan—which derives from the Scandinavian skali meaning "hut".
+In the early 10th century, there was an influx of Scandinavians expelled from Ireland.
+This can be seen in place names such as Scholes, part of Wigan which derives from the Scandinavian skali meaning "hut".
 Further evidence comes from some street names in Wigan which have Scandinavian origins.